MrGKanev/MWC/Windows/README.md

 ## Software
 There will be some steps for installing all the software on your computer.
 For now i don't know an alternative to Linux terminal that can install software like that.
+1. Clean all the bloadware that Windows 10 has.
+Running Remove-windows10-bloat.bat as Administrator.
-1.The first software we are going to use is [Ninite](https://ninite.com).
+2.The first software we are going to use is [Ninite](https://ninite.com).
 They are fremium software so i think it will be great for here.

 | Name     | License |
 | ---      | ---     |